 You will find Minca at about 45 minutes from the bustling Santa Marta.
 From here buses go to Cartagena, Minca, Tayrona, Palomino etc. Santa Marta is not necessarily a nice, beautiful or entertaining city so we advise you not to stay here.
 Just jump into a jeep in Santa Marta and 45 minutes later you are at a small intersection in Minca.
 Between Calle 11 & 12 is a big supermarket and this is also the place where the buses to Minca depart approximately every half hour.
 A single ticket costs around 8000 pesos / € 2.50 (2018).

 Best time to visit

 Minca is at a height of 600 meters and you will notice this at the somewhat lower temperature.
 It still remains pleasant, but it is a little cooler than inland.
 The temperature is pretty stable during the year.
 You just have a wetter and drier season.
 The dry season is from December til April, but you could visit Minca year round.
-Click here for the average weather in Minca.
+Click here for more climate information about Minca.

 What to do

 # 2 Have lunch at Lazy Cat or DUNI which are the most delicious restaurants in Minca

 # 4 Hike the Los Pinos Trail.
 The entire trip takes about six hours, but you can also shorten it with a motor taxi.